ashu0907/ROS_Bootcamp/README.md

   E. Messages - A message is a simple data structure, comprising typed fields

   F. Services - Services are defined using srv files, which are compiled into source code by a ROS client library.

+  Q. What is a subscriber and publisher?

+  Ans The primary mechanism for ROS nodes to exchange data is sending and receiving messages.
+Messages are transmitted on a topic, and    each topic has a unique name in the ROS network.
+If a node wants to share information, it uses a publisher to send data to a topic.
+A node that wants to receive that information uses a subscriber to that same topic.

+  Q .
+Explain the following :

+  A. Roscore - roscore is a collection of nodes and programs that are pre-requisites of a ROS-based system.
+You must have a roscore running in order for ROS nodes to communicate.

+  B. Rosrun - Rosrun is part of the rosbash suite.
+It helps to start a program.

+  C. Rostopic list - rostopic list returns a list of all topics currently subscribed to and published.

+  D. Rostopic echo - topicname returns the messages being sent from the ROS master about a specific topic, topicname.

+  E. Rosmsg Show - Display the fields in a ROS message type